WRITTEN BY: MALIK BRADLEY

 The Zulu were defeated at Rorke’s Drift due to a hasty attack carried out by Prince Dabulamanzi kaMpande a Zulu commander after receiving strict orders not to attack the fortification at Rorke’s Drift.
 The commander in charge was inspired by the spectacular win at Isandlwana and led devastating charge after charge on the fortification protected by only 150 British some of which were wounded.
 All to no avail as they lost 350 men and had another 500 wounded in an ultimately disastrous battle, only 17 British were killed in the fighting.
 In the end by July the British captured the Zulu capital Ulundi and in doing so also captured Cetshwayo, although Cetshwayo was returned to Zululand after a few years of staying in Britain.
 This brought the Zulu Empire to an end due to its assimilation from this point into the British Zululand colony.

-We hope you enjoyed these tips, we will continue to push out more tips/advice to help with your creative process.
+We hope you enjoyed this video, we will continue to push out more to inspire your creative process.
 Please support us and our brand Wisdom & Royalty by leaving a donation today!

 Make a one-time donation